hanzoui/download-data/README.md

 1. Run the fetch script daily at 10:49 UTC.
 2. Commit changes to `data/downloads.db` if new data is fetched.

+## Backfill Annotations in UI

+The dashboard shades backfilled date ranges and shows a short note above the chart.
+Data is served via `GET /api/backfill/events?timeframe=...` and rendered as subtle `ReferenceArea` overlays.

+## Daily Bucketing & Scheduling

+Data is assigned to a canonical daily “bucket” defined by a UTC cutoff time.

+- `DAILY_CUTOFF_UTC`: HH:mm UTC string (default: `10:49`).
+If a run occurs before this time, data is bucketed to the previous date; otherwise to the current date.
+- `BUCKET_WRITE_MODE`: `once` (default) or `replace`.
+  - `once`: if `asset_daily_stats` already has rows for the bucket date, the script skips writing asset rows again.
+This prevents manual, late-day runs from inflating the current bucket and reducing the following day’s delta.
+  - `replace`: always overwrite the bucket’s asset rows.
+- `SUMMARY_WRITE_MODE`: `once` (default) or `replace`.
+  - Controls writes to `daily_summary`.
+In `once`, `INSERT OR IGNORE` preserves the first summary written for a bucket.

+Tip: Keep `BUCKET_WRITE_MODE=once` and `SUMMARY_WRITE_MODE=once` to maintain consistent day-over-day deltas even if you trigger manual runs mid‑day.

 ## Contributing